Ed Wolf Walker Conley—Powwaw (Spiritual Leader), Tribal Council Chair

 With the discovery of his family line, Shawn became a tribal member and since then has been active in many aspects of tribal life.

 Embracing his heritage with strong participation in tribal meetings, gatherings, and rites of passage, becoming a member of the Tribal Council was inevitable.

 Shawn is involved and deeply rooted in his family life, church life, and community life and Faith and Tribal Identity are focal points.

-To understand him as leader is to understand how he loves and cares for family.
-Providing insight, ideas, fundraising and development support, and participating in outreaches, Shawn is an active member of his local church body.
+To understand him as the leader is to understand how he loves and cares for the family.
+Providing insight, ideas, fundraising, and development support, and participating in outreaches, Shawn is an active member of his local church body.
 Coaching for over 20 years in after-school programs and the local YMCA, he takes pride in helping to shape positive futures for local youth.
-Providing mentoring and uplifting their growth with self confidence, leadership skills, and emotional support, Shawn is encouraged to see many of these children come to be productive, caring and strong young adults.
+Providing mentoring and uplifting their growth with self-confidence, leadership skills, and emotional support, Shawn is encouraged to see many of these children come to be productive, caring and strong young adults.